shinh/makelisp/README.md

 Limitations
 -----------

-There should be a lot of limitations. beflisp behaves very strangely when you pass a broken Lisp code.
+There should be a lot of limitations. makelisp behaves very strangely when you pass a broken Lisp code.